 An interesting one-off case of a male patient from Oman who got cyclosporine A induced hair repigmentation in his scalp, moustache and beard hair.
 Make sure to also read my past post on cyclosporine and hair growth.

 Update: December 29, 2022

-The Latest on Reversing Grey Hair
+The Thymus Gland and Reversing Grey Hair

 A new article on anti-aging has several items of interest in relation to grey hair reversal.
 A 72-year-old scientist named Gregory Fahy injects patients (as well as himself) with recombinant human growth hormone in order to rejuvenate the thymus gland.
 This could help reverse aging to some extent.
 Dr. Fahy is described as “having thick dark brown hair and being in enviable shape for a guy of pension age.”

 One 70-year old patient named Hank Pellissier claims that “his hair, previously white, began growing in brown”.
 Note that Dr. Fahy’s prescribed regimen also includes dehydroepiandrosterone (DHEA) and Metformin.
 More details can be found on his company website and via their clinical trials page.
 Also of interest, Dr. Fahy showed several of his before and after patient hair repigmentation photos at a Ted Talk in 2020.
 See after 13:20 mins in this video.

 A new gene therapy treatment for a rare genetic disease (cystinosis) resulted in major hair darkening as a side effect.
 Four of the five patients have gotten significantly darker hair, and the fifth just started re-growing his hair post treatment.
 Of note, this gene therapy entails modifying blood cells, and only changes the DNA of a small fraction of the patient’s cells.